tyuwen/ChemEx/docs/source/tutorial.rst

                  -o <DIR>

 Such command is usually saved in a shell script to save some typing efforts.
-The first argument (positional argument) should be one of the following:
+The first argument should be one of the following:

 ================   ========================================================
 ``info``           Show experiments that can be fit